The Talk of the Town (1942 film): Plot

-Mill worker and political activist Leopold Dilg (Cary Grant) is accused of arson and murder, setting fire to a woolen mill, killing the mill foreman, Clyde Bracken.
-In the middle of the trial, Dilg escapes from jail and seeks shelter in a remote cottage owned by former schoolmate Nora Shelley (Jean Arthur), on whom he has had a crush for years.
-Shelley, now a schoolteacher, has rented the unoccupied cottage for the summer to distinguished law professor Michael Lightcap (Ronald Colman), who plans to use this secluded location to write a book.
+Mill worker and political activist Leopold Dilg is accused of arson and murder, setting fire to a woolen mill, killing the mill foreman, Clyde Bracken.
+In the middle of the trial, Dilg escapes from jail and seeks shelter in a remote cottage owned by former schoolmate Nora Shelley, on whom he has had a crush for years.
+Shelley, now a schoolteacher, has rented the unoccupied cottage for the summer to distinguished law professor Michael Lightcap, who plans to use this secluded location to write a book.
 Both Lightcap and Dilg arrive within minutes of each other, so Shelley decides to hide Dilg in the attic.

 When Dilg is spotted by Lightcap, Shelley passes him off as her gardener, Joseph.
 A visitor suddenly arrives, Senator Boyd.
 The senator informs Lightcap that he is about to be nominated to the Supreme Court by the president.
 Meanwhile, Lightcap and Dilg enjoy having spirited discussions about the law, Lightcap arguing from an academic viewpoint, with Dilg subscribing to a more practical approach.
 As a result of their spirited debates, they become good friends, but also romantic rivals, as Lightcap falls in love with Nora.

 As a result of prodding by Shelley and Dilg's lawyer, Lightcap becomes suspicious of mill owner Andrew Holmes, foreman Clyde Bracken and Regina Bush.
 In spite of his initial reluctance, Lightcap starts to investigate the charges against Dilg.
 As a ruse, he romances Bush, the girlfriend of the supposed murder victim and discovers that foreman Bracken is still alive and hiding in Boston.
 Shelley, Lightcap and Dilg go to Boston and find him.
 They bring him back to Lochester and get him to admit his guilt and that of the mill owner for setting the fire.